Mathematics: Department of Mathematics,

-- To borrow the SuSE Linux catchphrase, "having a lot of fun" providing support for computers that run Linux or UNIX as their operating system is my main role; Windows and Mac support is provided by the central ICT service.
+- To borrow the SuSE Linux catchphrase, "having a lot of fun" providing support for computers that run Linux, UNIX and UNIX-like operating systems is my main role; Windows support is provided by the central ICT service.

 - IT is very important to Mathematics where almost all work is done on computers - gone are the days when things would be worked out with slide rules and pencil & paper.
 (I still have my college slide rule; there's something very satisfying about its weight, the way it feels in the hands and in using it but frankly, a £4.99 calculator from W H Smith's outperforms it in both accuracy and the range of functions it provides).
 For research users, computing facilities are even more essential as modelling, series computation and parallel computing techniques wth many computers and processors are widely used.
 Many users in Maths (and other departments) are very good programmers too and routinely create programs written in C, Fortran, Python and, increasingly, in CUDA, a programming language for nVidia GPU clusters.

 - The three main number crunching facilities available to the Maths research community are the Linux compute cluster, the part-time FreeBSD SuperComputer At Night (SCAN) project and the GPU clusters.